raghavsurya/cat-listings/README.md

   and also makes it easier for responsive design.
 The app scales very neatly in Desktop and mobile views

   ## Uploader
-  `react-images-upload` is used to upload the image as it has some really nice features.
+  - [x] `react-images-upload` is used to upload the image as it has some really nice features.
 It is a bit lagging in terms of updates and I may hesitate to use it in production but for the sake of this challenge it does not present any challenges.
 It works well for trivial use cases especially with a variety of props
+  - [x] Validation messages such as when trying to upload an image over allowed size limit, invalid format etc are handled and appropriate error message is shown.
+  - [x] A preview is shown before the image is actually uploaded
+  - [x] On error from the image upload API, the actual friendly error message is shown to the user
+  - [x] The api uses image classification techniques to chek if the user has actually uploaded a cat image and the same response from API is handled in the app

   ## Testing
   I've used React Testing Library to unit test the components.
 All components have basic unit tests to ensure compnenents load and render correctly.